 Just spit into the collection tube — that's it.
 No needles, no clinic visits, no appointments.
 Cap it, seal the prepaid envelope, and drop it in any mailbox.
 Your DNA travels safely to our lab.

-Your sample is processed in our CLIA-certified, CAP-accredited laboratory using Illumina next-generation sequencing — the same technology used by major cancer centers.
+Your sample is processed in our CLIA-certified, CAP-accredited laboratory using our proprietary MassArray Sequencing technology — delivering ultra-precise variant detection across all 108+ cancer-related genes.
 Board-certified geneticists review every finding before your report is released.

 Information that protects you and your family for a lifetime.